RoyLai-InfoCorp/fin539/lab-3/ethers-and-gas.md

----
-id: solidity-3-ethers
-title: Lesson 3 - Ethers
----
 # Ethers

 ## Ether (ETH)

 -   **Ether (ETH)** is the native cryptocurrency of Ethereum.
 While Bitcoin's (the cryptocurrency) primary purpose is for value transfer or peer-to-peer electronic cash on the Bitcoin network, Ether's main utility is for running computations on the Ethereum blockchain.

 -   When a block is mined, miners receive a **mining reward** in Ether (ETH).
 This is how ETH is minted and added to circulation.

 -   Besides the mining rewards, ETH is also used by transaction senders to compensate miners for the computational resources consumed to run their transactions.

 ---